-Why It Works
+Why This Recipe Works

 - Swapping out the booze in a traditional Irish coffee opens up a world of flavor combinations.

-In this variation on a classic Irish coffee, spiced rum takes the place of whiskey, lending its sweet, spiced caramel flavor to the coffee's roasted, bitter bite.
-On top, a heaping dollop of butterscotch whipped cream, which riffs on the rum, caramel, and dairy flavors of rum raisin ice cream.
-To finish, a little fresh nutmeg grated on top, which plays up those spice notes.
+Spiced rum slips into a hot cup of coffee like a Jamaican bobsled team sliding down an icy track...which is to say, more smoothly than Irish whiskey.
+Its spiced flavor and sugarcane sweetness play off the coffee's roasted, bitter bite.
+On top, a heaping dollop of butterscotch whipped cream, which riffs a little bit on the rum, caramel, and dairy flavors of a classic rum raisin ice cream.
+To finish, a little fresh nutmeg grated on top plays up those spice notes.

-- 3/4 cup (175ml) heavy cream
+3/4 cup (175ml) heavy cream

-- 1 1/2 tablespoons (10g) malted milk powder, such as Carnation
+1 1/2 tablespoons (10g) malted milk powder, such as Carnation

 1 1/2 tablespoons (15g) dark brown sugar

-- Tiny pinch kosher salt
+Tiny pinch kosher salt

-- 6 ounces (175ml) hot black coffee
+6 ounces (175ml) hot black coffee

-- 2 ounces (60ml) spiced rum
+2 ounces (60ml) spiced rum

-- 1 tablespoon (15ml) 2:1 simple syrup (see note)
+1 tablespoon (15ml) 2:1 simple syrup (see note)

-- Freshly grated nutmeg, for garnish (optional)
+Freshly grated nutmeg, for garnish (optional)

 Combine heavy cream, malted milk powder, brown sugar, and salt in a mixing bowl or bowl of a stand mixer.
 Beat, using the whisk attachment, electric beaters, or a whisk, until dry ingredients are evenly incorporated and cream forms soft peaks.

 Combine hot coffee, spiced rum, and simple syrup in a prewarmed mug.
 (You can prewarm it by pouring hot water into it, letting it stand for 1 minute, then draining.)
 Using a spoon, dollop whipped cream on top of coffee and top with freshly grated nutmeg, if using.
 Serve right away.
-(Note that you may have more whipped cream than the mug can accommodate; feel free to add more as you drink, or use some for the next round.)
+(You may have more whipped cream than the mug can accommodate; feel free to add more as you drink, or use some for the next round.)